• Skip to primary navigation

 There are three approaches you can try to get collections removed from your report more quickly:

-• Dispute the debt: You can get a medical collection removed from your credit report earlier if you can prove to the credit bureaus that the collection shouldn’t be there.
+• File a credit report dispute: You can get a medical collection removed from your credit report earlier if you can prove it shouldn’t be there in the first place.
+Simply use a sample medical bill dispute letter and send the letter along with supporting evidence to the credit bureaus.
 This only works for wrongly reported debts, such as medical debts that actually belong to someone else.

 • Send a goodwill letter: If the debt is legitimate but you’ve already paid it off, you can write a goodwill letter to your debt collector asking them to have the collection account removed.
 This is a long shot, but it might work if you explain the financial and medical difficulties that prevented you from paying the bill.

-• Send a pay-for-delete letter: If you haven’t paid the debt yet, try to negotiate with your debt collector to get them to remove the account from your report in return for paying it in full.
+• Try pay for delete: If you haven’t paid the debt yet, try to negotiate with your debt collector to get them to remove the account from your report in return for paying it in full.
+These negotiations begin with a pay-for-delete letter.

 There’s no guarantee that these tactics will work (unless the debt was incorrectly reported, in which case they’re obligated to remove it).
 There’s no quick fix if they decline to remove your medical debt—you’ll just have to wait for the collection account to fall off your credit report.